 Students who worked in the lab

 Christian Mangione (supervisors: Nadège Bault and Doris Pischedda) did a 6-months internship in the lab on a tDCS project about level-K thinking in the Beauty Contest task.
-Afterwards, he carried out his Master's thesis about disentangling observational learning and social ranking signals in the human brain.
-He graduated at the University of Trento in the Master program in Neuroscience in 2019.
+Afterward, he carried out his Master's thesis about disentangling observational learning and social ranking signals in the human brain.
+He graduated at the University of Trento in the Master's program in Neuroscience in 2019.

 Sirine Bencheikh is a student at the agronomy school Montpellier Supagro in France.
 In the lab, she carried out a 5-months internship project about confidence in pairs based on the self-esteem of both partners.
 Sirine was supervised by Tobias Larsen.

 Mojtaba Kazemian (supervisor: Nadège Bault) obtained a degree in medicine at Mashhad University of Medical Sciences in Iran and then did a Master's in Cognitive Science at CIMeC.
 In the lab, he worked on a thesis about the relationship between personality traits and the dynamics of social tie formation during economic exchanges, enquired with a transcranial direct current stimulation experiment.